-- Primary hyperaldosteronsim.
+- Primary Hyperaldosteronism.

-Primary hyperaldosteronism (aldosteronism) is due to an excess production of aldosterone by your adrenal glands.
+Primary Hyperaldosteronism (aldosteronism) is due to an excess production of aldosterone by your adrenal glands.
 It is a rare condition.

 Causes of Primary Hyperaldosteronism

-Diagnostic Tests of Primary Hyperaldosteronism
+Diagnostic Tests for Primary Hyperaldosteronism

 - 24-hour urine for aldosterone and potassium level, with a simultaneous blood potassium level.